antonbabenko/pre-commit-terraform/README.md

 1. Python hooks are supported now too.
 All you have to do is:
     1. Add a line to the `console_scripts` array in `entry_points` in `setup.py`
     1. Put your python script in the `pre_commit_hooks` folder
+1. Install the repo's hooks using `pre-commit install`

 Enjoy the clean and documented code!